CritteRo/FiveDivision/README.md

 ## IMPORTANT!
 I will **not** help you with this code.
 It's not completed.
 It will have some dependencies that you will need.
 Code might not be pretty, or might not be what you need.

+## DEVLOG:
+Want to see the progress, and some explanation behind some of the decisions?
+Follow my devlog on the cfx forum: https://forum.cfx.re/t/developing-writing-fivedivision-gamemode-devlog/4763980

 ## About:
 FiveDivision is meant to be a gamemode designed around Tom Clancy's The Division's gameplay-loop.
 Players can cooperate by completing missions, either solo or in a group, or working towards completing community goals, OR they can compete in organized PvP arenas, open-world combat, or PvPvE challenges.